-Smarter Applications is a London-based tech startup whose sole purpose, at least for now, is to solve the annoyances of coffee and tea drinkers around the globe.
-Smarter Coffee Kettle enables its users to control the brewing process through a smartphone application.
+Smarter Applications is a London-based tech startup with a singular focus: to address the frustrations of coffee and tea enthusiasts worldwide.
+Their product, Smarter Coffee Kettle, allows users to manage the brewing process via a smartphone app.

 - 20 Gadgets That Make Your Smartphone Even Smarter

 - 9 Smart Car Technologies We Want To See

 - 5 Smart Road Technologies Of The Future